Middle Lane, N8.

-Priory Park has been a Green Flag award winner since 2003.
 The Park is in Hornsey and covers an irregular shaped 6.5 hectares.
 In addition to the ample green space the park contains a café, paddling pool, tennis courts, playgrounds and a variety of other sporting and recreational facilities.
-Find out more about the facilities and see for yourself what the park has to offer!
+Find out more about the park's facilities and see for yourself what it has to offer!

 For details on how to get to Priory Park please see our A-Z of Parks.

-If you would like to learn more about the park and the way it's managed, read and comment on the Parks Management Plan.
-The plan and summary can be downloaded from the attached files section below.
+If you would like to learn more about the park and the way it's managed, read and comment on the Priory Park management plan 2020 (PDF, 1MB).

 Give us feedback about this page